ayton-ps/website/content/_index.md

 ## Parent council

 Our parent council is called *Parents and Friends of Ayton Primary School*.
 We regularly meet as a group and with staff to chat about the school.
 All parents are part of the council!
 We would love for you to get involved.
-The chair is Katherine Lymer ([email](mailto:pfa-chair@aytonprimary.com)), the secretary is Jo Roberts ([email](mailto:pfa-secretary@aytonprimary.com)), and the treasurer is Ellie Moriarty ([email](mailto:pfa-treasurer@aytonprimary.com)).
+The chair is [Katherine Lymer](mailto:pfa-chair@aytonprimary.com), the secretary is [Jo Roberts](mailto:pfa-secretary@aytonprimary.com), and the treasurer is [Ellie Moriarty](mailto:pfa-treasurer@aytonprimary.com).
 You can contact us all via <pfa@aytonprimary.com>.

 ### Next meeting